 - The only messages that should be in your inbox are ones that require action (read, reply, task – though a task management system is better suited to the latter)

 - Archive (or file) messages out of your inbox when you are done with them.
-Delete only truly worthless marketing emails – never delete correspondence.
+Delete only emails you won’t need again (promotional email, feedback surveys, etc) – never delete correspondence.

 - Use search to find emails that have been archived.
 Folders and labels take effort to maintain and are only useful in a few contexts.

 - Ensure the subject line is applicable.
 Long running email conversations or threads can be very confusing - especially with multiple recipients.
 Set a clear subject, and create a new email with a more appropriate subject line if the content strays.

 - Write emails that don’t invite unnecessary further emails.
 Be specific with questions, options and time frames.